Blog →

 Why it's on the list: Dialpad is a great tool for sales and support teams who spend most of their day on the phone.
 It gives them live insights to improve their performance on the spot and automates note-taking with post-call summaries, freeing them up to focus on the conversation.

-Pros and Cons: The real-time voice intelligence is a huge plus for any team that relies heavily on phone calls, and the AI analytics help managers spot trends without digging through call logs.
+Pros and cons: The real-time voice intelligence is a huge plus for any team that relies heavily on phone calls, and the AI analytics help managers spot trends without digging through call logs.
 However, Dialpad's main strengths are in voice and video.
 If your team also handles a lot of email, SMS, and social media messages, you might find you still need another tool to bring all those text-based channels together.

 5. Freshdesk